ostrebler/rongo/README.md

 > 📌 _By deleting the author "Jane Austen", her book "Emma" was deleted too, and so was its entry in J.K.
 Rowling's favorite book list._

+### **▶️ And much more !**

+Quickly find foreign references to a given document, scan the database to look for dangling foreign keys, etc. The list keeps going on.

 ### Things to keep in mind :

 - The augmentation of the insertion and filter syntax to include relational stuff is a superset of the original syntax. **Everything written using the conventional syntax will work with Rongo**, unless you explicitly specify otherwise in your Rongo schema.